jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - **Retain Stacks**
   - Used when deleting StackSet to keep stacks and their resources running when removed from StackSet.

-## 18.3.
-Permission Models for StackSet
+## 22.3.
+StackSets Permission Models

-- Self-managed Permissions
+- **Self-managed Permissions**
   - Create the IAM roles (with established trusted relationship) in both administrator and target accounts.
   - Deploy to any target account in which you have permissions to create IAM role.
-- Service-managed Permissions
+- **Service-managed Permissions**
   - Deploy to accounts managed by AWS Organizations.
   - StackSets create the IAM roles on your behalf (**enable trusted access** with AWS Organizations).
   - Must **enable all features** in AWS Organizations.
   - Ability to deploy to accounts added to your organization in the future (Automatic Deployments).

-## 18.4.
+## 22.4.
 StackSets with AWS Organizations

 - Ability to **automatically** deploy Stack instances to new Accounts in an Organization.
 - Can delegate StackSets administration to member accounts in AWS Organization.
-- Trusted access with AWS Organizations must be enabled before delegated administrators can deploy to accounts managed by Organizations.
+- **Trusted access with AWS Organizations must be enabled before delegated** administrators can deploy to accounts managed by Organizations.

-## 18.5.
+## 22.5.
 StackSet Drift Detection

 - Performs drift detection on the stack associated with each stack instance in the StackSet.
 - If the current state of a resource in a stack varies from the expected state: